ApparyllisOrg/SimplyPluralApi/README.md

 - `SPACES_KEY`, `SPACES_SECRET`: Key ID and secret for DigitalOcean Spaces

 ## Pull Requests
-When doing cosmetic pull requests, such as typo fixes, formatting fixes, please PR into main.
-For any other pull requests, such as feature changes, new features, fixes, etc. please PR into the pretesting branch,
+When doing cosmetic pull requests (such as typo fixes, formatting fixes), please PR into main.
+For any other pull requests (such as feature changes, new features, fixes, etc.), please PR into the pretesting branch.